We all start with blogging mistakes…

 - Make sure to link out to other bloggers frequently.
 Do let them know about it whenever you link out.
 That way sooner or later, they will also start doing it when they find your content really informative.

 - Guest posting is the most effective way to build backlinks.
 Try to write for top blogs in your industry and it can quickly help you boost your overall domain authority and backlinks.

-If you follow the next 3 blogging tips, you’ll agree that they’re perhaps the best blog tips you ever read!
+If you follow the next 3 blogging tips, you’ll agree that they’re perhaps the best blogging advice you ever read!

 Seriously, most bloggers (especially when you’re beginning) check their traffic stats every single minute.
 It’s a complete waste of time.

-When you are building a new blog, you should focus on spending your time increasing your traffic not checking the stats.
+When you are building a new blog, you should focus on spending your time increasing your traffic not checking Google analytics.
 If you are struggling to increase your blog traffic, try the following things.

-- Create viral headlines that make people to immediately click on your posts.
+- Create viral headlines that make people immediately click on your posts.

 - Learn the art of proper on-page SEO optimization.